 Art is what keeps us sane at times like this as it provides an escape; it gives us hope.
 It is with this hope that a family goes to see a play called ‘The Hotel’ which also includes a sumptuous meal as a part of the experience.
 This unusual play invites the participation of the audience- but no one would have thought that it would become a battle for survival.
 Not much of an escape from reality!

 Starring Theo James and Forest Whitaker, this one cannot really be ranked as one of the best, but it’s still there on Netflix if you’re in the mood for some survival action movies and have watched almost all the others.
 The movie is slow and light, unlike other movies of this genre, and will not make you anxious at all.
 It’s just a time-killing story of a man who tries to reach home in a post-apocalyptic world so that he can be with his fiancee again.
 Watch this one with no high hopes and also with the sole intention of passing your time.

 Inspired by true events in the 80s, ‘The Red Sea Diving Resort’ shares the story of a fake holiday destination in Arous (in Sudan) by the same name, which was a front for Israeli agents’ humanitarian mission.
 The Mossad agents were rescuing Ethiopian Jews held in refugee camps in Sudan by smuggling them out of the country.

-Chris Evans plays the Israeli Mossad Agent Ari Levinson, with Michael.
-K. Williams, who plays the role of Kedebe Bimro, an Ethiopian Jew who work together to evacuate the Jewish-Ethiopian refugees to Israel.
-Directed by Gideon Raff, the film was made with some big names on board such as Ben Kingsley, Greg Kinnear, Alessandro Nivola, and Haley Bennett.
+Chris Evans plays the Israeli Mossad Agent Ari Levinson, while Michael.
+K. Williams essays the role of Kedebe Bimro, an Ethiopian Jew.
+Ari and Kedebe work together to evacuate the Jewish-Ethiopian refugees to Israel.
+Directed by Gideon Raff, the film was made with some big names on board, such as Ben Kingsley, Greg Kinnear, Alessandro Nivola, and Haley Bennett.

 2. Bird Box (2018)